Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

 with

 and

-Finally, the variance can be estimated by the sample variance of the estimated influence function, obtained by replacing $\alpha_0$, $\beta_0$ and $\gamma_0$ by their corresponding consistent estimators $\hat{\alpha}$, $\hat{\beta}$ and $\hat{\gamma}$, where we have used the subscript $n$ to denote the sample variance on a sample of size $n$.
+Since the IV g-estimator is CAN, the asymptotic variance is the variance of its influence function, i.e. ${\mbox{Var}}(\psi)=E[D(\psi)^\top D(\psi)]$ \citep{Newey1990}.
+Therefore, we obtain an estimate of the variance by the sample variance of the estimated influence function, obtained by plugging-in consistent estimators for $\alpha$, ${\beta}$ and ${\gamma}$, where we have used the subscript $n$ to denote the sample variance on a sample of size $n$.
 This variance estimator ignores the nuisance parameter estimation.
 Robust standard errors can be obtained via the bootstrap or a sandwich estimator.

+The IV-g estimator gains efficiency from assuming that the working model for the treatment effect curve, equation \eqref{Parametric_m0}, $m_\psi(W)=m(W;\psi)=\psi_c + \psi_v V $, holds when this is correct.
+However when model \eqref{Parametric_m0} is misspecified (e.g. that the treatment effect curve depends on more covariates, not just $V$, or that the relationship is not linear), the IV-g estimator will behave as a projection onto the working parametric model, so long as the mean exposure model $\mao(Z,W)$ is correctly specified and $\mbox{Cov}(\left\{\mao(Z,W)-E(\mao(Z,W)\vert W)\right\},A\vert W)$ is constant in $W$.